mcyc/mufasa/docs/source/installation.rst

 Installation
 =================
 .. note::

    **Recommended Install**
-    MUFASA is undergoing rapid developments at the moment, install form the source (see Option 2) to stay up-to-date with the latest version.
+    MUFASA is undergoing rapid developments at the moment, install from the source (see Option 2) to stay up-to-date with the latest version.

 System Requirements
 --------------------